nohadrweesh/ckad-notes/03-Configuration/nodeaffinity.md

 - planned:
   - requiredDuringSchedulingRequiredDuringExecution
 - During Excution menas if pod is created and is running but the node label is removed what will happen to the pod , will it continue or it will be evivted

+- Combine taints&tolerations with node affinity to both place pods on required nodes and don't place no-needed pods on these nodes